 - Retail and Food Service Promotions

 - Assists Oklahoma businesses with information and technical advice when conducting foreign trade.
 Assists companies with overcoming trade barriers such as cultural and language differences, government trade restrictions and financial limitations.
-Works closely with members of the Foreign Agricultural Service and federally funded Market Access Program that assist with overseas marketing and promotional activities that build commercial export opportunities for U.S. agricultural products.
+Works closely with members of the Foreign Agricultural Service and federally funded Market Access Program, such as Food Export Midwest, that assist with overseas marketing and promotional activities that build commercial export opportunities for U.S. agricultural products.

 Grants and Loans

 State and federal funds are available to Oklahoman’s dedicated to advancing the agricultural industry in a variety of ways.